Acura TL 2004-2008: problems, reliability, fuel economy, specs

 Cons: Requires premium gasoline, the rear seat doesn't fold down, the rims scratch easy when parking by the curb, parts are expensive, large turning radius

-Reliability and common problems: The engine oil pump seal can cause an oil leak in the oil filter area.
+Reliability and problems: The engine oil pump seal can cause an oil leak in the oil filter area.
 The repair costs $450-$500.
 It's a good idea to combine this repair with timing belt and water pump replacement, as part of the labor overlaps.

 Several owners mentioned cracks in the dash.
 It looks like this problem is more common in southern states.
 The dash replacement is expensive.
 See this thread of the Acurazine forum discusses the issue.